 Roux, pronounced RU, is a cooked mixture of equal parts flour and butter.
 It is the thickening agent of three of the mother sauces of classical French cooking: sauce béchamel, sauce velouté and sauce espagnole.
 I use it all the time to add that extra richness and the thickening aspect it brings to soups and sauces.

-- In a medium sauce pan melt 1 cube of butter and then add the flour.
+- In a medium sauce pan melt equal parts butter and then the flour.

-- Let the flour absorb the butter and turn a light golden color for lighter sauces or soups, a golden brown, peanut butter-like consistency for darker sauces and soups, cooking and bubbling for several minutes on low to medium heat.
+- Whisk the flour and butter together and allow to simmer on low and turn a light golden color for lighter sauces or soups, a golden brown, peanut butter-like consistency for darker sauces and soups, cooking and bubbling for several minutes on low heat.

 - Add liquids like chicken of beef stock, milk or wine a little at a time while whisking until smooth after each addition.
 Add remaining seasonings in recipe and simmer a couple of minutes more.